 Especially, in Linh Ung – Bai But pagoda, there’s a Lady Buddha statue which is considered as the tallest one in Vietnam (67m high, 35m lotus diameter, equivalent to a 30-story building).

 Vietnam has many pagodas throughout the country.
-If you are following Buddhism, this would be a great chance for you admire and learn about the history, culture, enjoy the peaceful from these pagodas.
-We which you have a happy and memorable trip!
+If you are following Buddhism, this would be a great chance, when travel to Vietnam, for you admire and learn about the history, culture, enjoy the peaceful at these pagodas.